Dr. Armin Oskouei, MD

-DR. ARMIN OSKOUEI is a double board certified physician with specialty training in Interventional Spine-PM&R (Physiatry).
+DR. ARMIN OSKOUEI is a double board-certified physician with specialty training in Interventional Spine-PM&R (Physiatry).
 He has been a pioneer in the advancement of interventional techniques for pain control.
-Dr. Oskouei has led research teams in both basic science research and clinical research and has presented these works at multiple national meetings around the United States and abroad, including at the American Society of Anesthesiologists’ annual conference and at the American Society of Regional Anesthesia and Pain Medicine conferences.
+Dr. Oskouei has led research teams in both basic science research and clinical research and has presented these works at multiple national meetings around the United States and abroad.

 As an interventional spine physician, Dr. Oskouei specializes in cutting edge treatment of pain utilizing advanced techniques and imaging modalities.
-For many years, he has given lectures and hands-on seminars to Atlanta pain physicians and anesthesiologists, as well as around the country, in the art of using ultrasound for injections and diagnosis.
-He is able to perform techniques unavailable to many providers and can stop pain by targeting nerves by direct visualization.
-Most pain practitioners continue to rely on fluoroscopy as their only means of visualizing human anatomy.
+For many years, he has given lectures and hands-on seminars to pain physicians and anesthesiologists around the U.S. and the World.

 Dr. Oskouei is an Atlanta native and graduated from North Springs High School in Sandy Springs.
 He began to sharpen his research skills even then at the Governor’s Honors Program in the field Science, where he looked at whether antioxidants prolong cell life.
 He also was one of only a few students in the state to actually spend part of his high school career at both Fernbank Science Center and Fernbank Museum learning cutting edge scientific techniques.